Grade I listed buildings in Somerset: Taunton Deane

-Taunton Deane has borough status.
-The district of Taunton Deane covers a population of approximately 100,000 in an area of 462 km2.
+The former district of Taunton Deane covers a population of approximately 100,000 in an area of 462 km2.
 It is centred on the town of Taunton, where around 60,000 of the population live and the council are based, and includes surrounding suburbs and villages.
+It had borough status.

 There are 38 Grade I listed buildings in Taunton Deane.
 The oldest buildings are churches built before the end of the 12th century, and the Castle Bow, which has been incorporated into the Castle Hotel in Taunton but was originally a gateway into Taunton Castle.
 The castle was created between 1107 and 1129, when William Giffard, the Chancellor of King Henry I, fortified the bishop's hall.
 Taunton is also the site of Gray's Almshouses, which dates from 1635, and two buildings in Fore Street from the 16th century.
-Many of the more recent structures in the list are manor houses such as Cothay Manor and Greenham Barton which were built in Stawley in the 15th century.
+Many of the more recent structures in the list are manor houses such as Cothay Manor and Greenham Barton which were built in Stawley in the 15th century and 13th century respectively.
 Poundisford Park and Cothelstone Manor were both built in the 16th century and Hatch Court in 1755.

 The most recent building included in the list is in the Quantock Hills.
 The original 16th century Hestercombe House, was rebuilt in 1909.
 In addition to being a listed building the estate is designated Grade I on the English Heritage Register of Parks and Gardens of Special Historic Interest in England.
 The house was used as the headquarters of the British 8th Corps in the Second World War, and has been owned by Somerset County Council since 1951.
 It is used as an administrative centre and is the current base for the Devon and Somerset Fire and Rescue Service.

 West Somerset

-The West Somerset local government district covers a largely rural area, including parts of Exmoor, with a population, according to the 2011 census, of 35,300 in an area of 740 km2.
+The former West Somerset local government district covers a largely rural area, including parts of Exmoor, with a population, according to the 2011 census, of 35,300 in an area of 740 km2.
 The largest centres of population are the coastal towns of Minehead and Watchet.
 The council's administrative headquarters are in the village of Williton.

 There are 33 Grade I listed buildings in West Somerset.
 The oldest is either Culbone Church, one of the smallest churches in England, and pre-Norman in origin, or Tarr Steps, which may originate in the Bronze Age, although other sources date them from around 1400.
 Dunster has the greatest concentration of Grade I listed buildings, including Dunster Castle, which was built in 1617 on a site which had supported a castle for the previous 600 years; the Yarn Market, which was built in 1609; Gallox Bridge, which dates from the 15th century and the Priory Church of St George which is predominately from the 15th century but includes part of the earlier church on the same site.
 Other sites include manor houses such as the medieval buildings at Nettlecombe Court and Orchard Wyndham.